algolia/hackcopter/README.md

 });
 ```

+## Technical advices

+Have a look at pdrone repository at [algolia/pdrone](https://github.com/algolia/pdrone).

-You can also use lower level commands:
+You can also use lower level commands (this is not required at all, only for transparency):
 - `drone.runCommand('minidrone', 'Piloting', 'TakeOff')`
 - `drone.connection.on('sensor:minidrone-PilotingState-FlyingStateChanged', e => console.log(e))`